The-Low-Code-Foundation/rise/.implementation/phase-3-code-generation-and-preview/task-3.3-live-preview.md

 ### Problem Statement

-We have all the pieces, but they're not connected:
+We have all the pieces, but they're not fully connected:
 - ✅ **Task 3.1**: ReactCodeGenerator produces React code strings
 - ✅ **Task 3.2**: FileManager writes code to disk safely
 - ✅ **Task 1.4**: ViteServerManager runs a dev server with HMR

-**The Missing Link:** When the manifest changes, nothing happens.
-The preview stays static because:
+**The Missing Link:** When the manifest changes, the preview doesn't update because:
-1. No one tells FileManager to regenerate when manifest changes
+1. GenerationService needs to be properly initialized on project open
-2. No feedback loop shows generation status to the user
+2. The full pipeline (manifest → code → files → HMR) needs end-to-end verification
-3. The end-to-end flow hasn't been tested together
+3. App.jsx generation must include all root components

 ### What This Task Delivers